 \section{Quasiconformal characterization of circle diffeomorphisms}

-We will establish the relationship among the following three indices: the exponent of H\"older continuity of the derivative of a circle diffeomorphism $g$; the decay order of the complex dilatation of quasiconformal extension of $g$; and the decay order of the Schwarzian derivative of the corresponding conformal homeomorphism.
-We have seen the equivalence on the last two quantities (Theorem \ref{equivalence1}) and the implication of the second one from the first (Theorem \ref{diff-qc}).
+We will establish the relationships among the following three indices quantitatively: the exponent of H\"older continuity of the derivative of a circle diffeomorphism $g$; the decay order of the complex dilatation of quasiconformal extension of $g$; and the decay order of the Schwarzian derivative of the corresponding conformal homeomorphism.
+We have seen the equivalence of the last two quantities (Theorem \ref{equivalence1}) and the implication of the second one from the first (Theorem \ref{diff-qc}).

-The new ingredient is the converse of the statement of Theorem \ref{diff-qc}.
-In Theorem \ref{ac-sym} and Corollary \ref{acsym}, we have seen that an asymptotically conformal automorphism $f \in \AC(\D)$ extends to a symmetric automorphism $g \in \Sym$ and provided a certain estimate of the gauge function for symmetry in terms of the decay order of $\mu_f$.
-Note that the order of the gauge function is reduced to $\alpha/2$ from decay order $\alpha$ of $\mu_f$ according to Theorem \ref{ac-sym}.
-Also in the course of transforming the situation from $\H2$ to $\D$, we need certain normalization on $g \in \Sym$ to obtain some quantitative estimate.
-The order of the gauge function and the H\"older continuity of the derivative are related to each other as in Theorem \ref{qs-diff} and Proposition \ref{diff-qs}.
+The new addition is the converse of the statement of Theorem \ref{diff-qc}.
+In Theorem \ref{ac-sym} and Corollary \ref{acsym}, we have seen that an asymptotically conformal homeomorphism $f \in \AC(\D)$ extends to a symmetric homeomorphism $g \in \Sym$ and provided a certain estimate of the gauge function for symmetry in terms of the decay order of $\mu_f$.
+The order of the gauge function and the H\"older continuity of the derivative are related to each other as shown in Theorem \ref{qs-diff} and Proposition \ref{diff-qs}.

+However, the order of the gauge function is reduced to $\alpha/2$ from the decay order $\alpha$ of $\mu_f$ according to Theorem \ref{ac-sym}.
+Moreover, in the course of transforming the situation from $\H2$ to $\D$, we need a certain normalization on $g \in \Sym$ to obtain a quantitative estimate.
+A summary of these situations is the following: